Home > Publications > Raffles Bulletin of Zoology > About

 The Raffles Bulletin of Zoology will consist of a single volume each year.
 A separately numbered supplement series will be published as and when manuscripts and funding permits.
 From 2005, the RBZ will be converted to an online publication.
 As such, very few hardcopies will be printed and papers published in the RBZ will be circulated as PDF files.
 Papers published in the RBZ will be available for downloading via the RBZ website for research purposes.

 A growing museum needs an organ to publish its findings.
 On this rationale, plans were prepared in 1928 by the Raffles Museum for the publication of a journal of Malayan zoology in 1928.
-On September 1928, the first issue of the Bulletin of the Raffles Museum made its debut with papers on both Anthropology and Zoology forming the backbone of the bulletin.
+In September 1928, the first issue of the Bulletin of the Raffles Museum made its debut with papers on both Anthropology and Zoology forming the backbone of the bulletin.

 It has been about 80 years since that fateful moment.
 The journal has undergone several changes in name, survived a destructive war and many years of neglect.
 The Bulletin of the Raffles Museum continued under this name, through the Second World War, until 1960.
 During these 32 years, 29 numbers (= volumes) were published.
-In 1961, the journal underwent a change in name to become the Bulletin of the Raffles Museum.
+In 1961, the journal underwent a change in name to become the Bulletin of the National Museum.
 This was in line with Singapore state government becoming independent from the British and becoming part of Malaysia.
 Only three numbers, however, were published before Singapore achieved full independence.
-With nationhood, the journal’s name changed again, albeit only slightly – it was now known as the Bulletin of the Raffles Museum Singapore.
-Again, only three numbers were published before the museum itself was revamped in 1970, and zoology was removed from the it’s responsibility.
+With nationhood, the journal’s name changed again, albeit only slightly – it was now known as the Bulletin of the National Museum Singapore.
+Again, only three numbers were published before the museum itself was revamped in 1970, and zoology was removed from its responsibility.
 The zoological collections were eventually transferred to the National University of Singapore (NUS), and for all effective purposes, the journal, with volume 35, died, or so it was thought.

 In 1987, Dennis H. Murphy (aka Paddy), then a senior lecturer of the National University of Singapore, obtained funds from the Turf Club to resurrect the Bulletin of the Raffles Museum.
 As the Raffles Museum was now defunct, Paddy changed the name of the journal to the Raffles Bulletin of Zoology.
 The journal, now published by NUS, was not to be a de novo venture.
 It was to carry on with the philosophy, spirit and numbering of its famed predecessor.
 In 1988, the first issue of the journal, presenting a catalogue of the primates in the collection, was published.